model-checking/kani-verifier-blog/_posts/2023-01-30-reachability-and-sanity-checking-with-kani-cover.md

 ---
 layout: post
-title: "Checking Code Reachability and Sanity Checking Proof Harnesses with `kani::cover`"
+title: "Checking Code Reachability and Sanity Checking Proof Harnesses with kani::cover"
 ---

 Kani is a verification tool that can help you prove properties about your Rust code.